agkozak/zcomet/README.md

 * Allow user to update just one repository or snippet
 * Improve the `unload` command
 * Allow the loading of repositories not on GitHub
-* Allow for snippets from any source (not just from Oh-My-Zsh)
 * Allow user to clone `trigger` repositories before they are needed

 *Copyright (C) 2021 Alexandros Kozak*